Berkeley-MDes/tdf-fa24-MiaWu-design-2/README.md

 ---

 ## WEEK 03
+09/13/2024 - 09/19/2024

 ### Overview
 This week’s activities contributed to a deeper understanding of systems thinking, human-centered design, and fabrication methods, laying the groundwork for future project work.
+These tasks helped deepen my proficiency in Rhino, Grasshopper, and KeyShot while also reinforcing my fabrication skills through 3D printing.

 ### Key Accomplishments